Tag: pottery industry

 • What the Potteries Gave to Basketball

 The Trenton basketball team 1896-97.
-Fred Cooper is bottom left with
+Fred Cooper is bottom left with the ball, his friend Al Bratton is bottom right.

 In 1896, Frederick Cooper, a distant American cousin of mine, earned himself a place in the history books through the simple act of accepting a fee.
 Several years earlier, a dynamic new game called basketball had been invented that was gaining a strong following in the various YMCAs on America’s east coast.
 Fred, already a keen sportsman had like many others quickly warmed to the game, becoming the star player and captain of the highly successful Trenton YMCA team that for the previous three years had dominated the emerging leagues.
 At first the new game had been played for fun and entertainment, but the groundswell of support soon saw seats being sold for popular teams and inevitably the money trickled back to the players that the crowds wanted to see.
 The result was that in 1896 Fred was the first to accept payment for a game and in doing so became the world’s first professional basketball player.